chadrem/cron_helper/README.md

 The idea is to pick logical names that relate to how they are going to be scheduled and grouped.
 Inside of each class you will register your tasks.

+Think of tasks as methods with exception protection and ordering.
+Tasks are guaranteed to run in the order you register them.
+They are also guaranteed to run even if a previous task encountered an exception.

 ```ruby
 class HourlyJob < ApplicationJob
   register :do_some_work